The Village of Alma Vii: Awakening a World of Saxon Traditions

-Involving the locals in the conservation and interpretation of the Saxon cultural heritage are the stepping stones for the survival of the priceless legacy of Alma Vii.
-Just like centuries ago, the medieval fortified church is the heart of the community and of its efforts of safeguarding it.
+Involving the locals in the conservation and interpretation of the Saxon cultural heritage are the stepping stones, and just like centuries ago, the medieval fortified church is the heart of the community and of its efforts of safeguarding it.

-Initially a small hall church built in the 14th century, the monument was fortified in the beginning of the 16th century when a defense level with loopholes and machicolations was added to the choir.
-A curtain wall with five towers was raised around the church, dominated by the gate tower that during peace time was also used by locals as storage space for bacon.
+Initially, a small hall church dating from the 14th century, the monument was fortified in the beginning of the 16th century when the choir was heightened and loopholes and machicolations were added to it.
+A curtain wall with five towers was built around the church, dominated by the gate tower that during peacetime was used by locals as storage space for their bacon.

-Along the centuries, the monument was modified and adapted to the military development of the time.
-Following the decrease of the Ottoman threat and the incorporation of Transylvania into the Habsburg Empire, the church regained its dominant spiritual function.
+Following the decline of the Ottoman threat and the incorporation of Transylvania into the Habsburg Empire, the church regained its dominant spiritual function.
 The organ was installed in the 18th century, the altar in 1851 and the fortifications were no longer used for military purposes.

-The fortified church from Alma Vii went through two ample restoration processes in the last hundred years, one in 1966 and a more recent one, finalized in 2016, when almost 70 medieval graves were identified outside the ring wall.
+The fortified church from Alma Vii went through two ample restoration processes in the past 50 years, one in 1966 and a more recent one, finalized in 2016, when almost 70 medieval graves were discovered outside the ring wall.

 Things to do in Alma Vii

-Alma Vii is a unique and special place, it’s the very essence of what makes Transylvania, or the land beyond the forests, a magical destination for your vacations.
+Alma Vii is a special place, it’s the very essence of what makes — Transylvania or the land beyond the forest — a magical destination for your vacations.
 A destination for all seasons and for all ages, Alma Vii is more than you expect to find.
-We hope you’ll have a wonderful time discovering one of the best kept secrets of Transylvania.
+We hope you’ll have a wonderful time discovering one of the best-kept secrets of Transylvania.

 Book your visit in advance as there are limited accommodation options in the village.